-Our vacuum coated cladding is available in any opaque RAL colour – if you advise us of the RAL number, or specify this in the H21, then we will happily supply any of our cladding coated with this shade.
-Alternatively, for a translucent finish we can supply 48 Teknos colours – to see the comprehensive range please take a look at the two PDFs below;
+Our vacuum coated cladding is available in any opaque RAL Colour – if you advise us of the RAL number, or specify this in the H21, then we will happily supply any of our cladding coated with this shade.
+Alternatively, for a translucent finish in Scotlarch®, SILA®, Western Red Cedar and Natural Cladding®, we can supply 24 Teknos colours - to see the comprehensive range please take a look at the PDF below;

 - Forest inspiration range (brown, green and yellow shades) > Download PDF